MicroEJ/docs/Tutorials/gettingstarted/Step10.rst

 Adding the Font to a Label
 --------------------------

--  To add the font, you must change the font in the StyleSheet
+-  To add the font, you must change the font in the StyleSheet:

 .. code:: java